VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 ### Deletes

-A since test can produce multiple resulting snapshots.
+A test can produce multiple resulting snapshots.
 If the accepted versions has a different number of snapshots to the current test run, then some of those snapshots need to be deleted.
-The deletes functionality in the tray tool handles this scenario.
+The delete functionality in the tray tool handles this scenario.

 "Pending Deletes" will delete file1 and file2.